nickbabcock/Pdoxcl2Sharp/README.md

 that has quotes (the quotes are stripped).
 ReadString has the exact same behavior

-If there are child structures that are being parsed (deliminted by squirrely brackets `{}`) and the parent and the children share the same tokens such as "name" and "id", these can be differentiated by querying `CurrentIndent`.
+If there are child structures that are being parsed (delimited by squirrely brackets `{}`) and the parent and the children share the same tokens such as "name" and "id", these can be differentiated by querying `CurrentIndent`.
 The children will be at a higher indent than the parents.
 Perhaps a better